marcuswhybrow/ray-peat-rodeo/content/2020-04-26-a-new-landscape-of-life-and-learning.md

 RP: Oh, years ago I stopped doing personal consultations because the medical people were sending spies.
 Ridiculous people who didn't even know how to dress appropriately.
 They looked like they were going to a doctor's office.

 DB: [56:13] Wow.
-Do you know who [[David Icke]] is?
+Do you know who [[Icke, David]] is?

 RP: Oh yeah.

-DB: [[David Icke]] did an interview, with [[Brian Rose]] I think is his name.
+DB: [[Icke, David]] did an interview, with [[Rose, Brian]] (I think is his name).
 He has a podcast called London real in the UK.
 And he's been gaining popularity over the years—

 RP: Yeah, I think I saw that very one on the Coronavirus?

 DB: Yeah, yeah.
 So the people at YouTube, the people at LinkedIn, the people at Facebook, the people at all the major places where this could be listed or put on a platform: they banned it.
 They took it down.
 They completely obliterated this video.
-So [[Brian Rose]] is going to put out a Part Three with [[David Icke]].
+So [[Rose, Brian ]] is going to put out a Part Three with [[Icke, David]].
 He's hoping more people than in the history of any internet thing will watch it.
 But he had to build his own platform so that it could be shown.

 RP: I think it was probably Part One that I saw.
-But i watched the whole thing and I didn't see anything that i didn't agree with.
+But I watched the whole thing and I didn't see anything that I didn't agree with.
 He has the ability to be so far outside the system that he doesn't swallow any of the propaganda.

 DB: That's cool to know, and hear your thoughts on that.
 I guess the Part Three is going to be in eight days or something.
 So I'm curious to see how that goes.
 And how long it stays on the internet.

 [57:54] So, Ray, this idea that learning is important to life.
 I want to bring it back here.
 I just think it's the whole reason we're doing this and I want to come back to it.
 The idea that learning is an inherent desire.
 An inherent part of life.
 A part of evolution.
 A part of development.
 Can you talk a little bit about that?
 Where does that come from?
 It doesn't have to be taught.
 You don't have to force someone to learn, right?
 Where does learning come from?

 RP: Oh it's something that starts with amoebas, maybe—probably—bacteria.
 Everything is organized and cognitive all the way down to the molecular level.
 As soon as it's definable as _life_ cognition is there.
 Few biologists are actually able to feel empathy towards a situation, an organism.
-But those who look with empathy, with a [[Carl Rogers]] attitude towards life, listening rather than imposing belief, see that cognition and learning are the basic reflex of life.
+But those who look with empathy, with a [[Rogers, Carl]] attitude towards life, listening rather than imposing belief, see that cognition and learning are the basic reflex of life.

 Where there's the ability to metabolize and move there is understanding and adaptation.
 You wouldn't have life without adaptation, and there's always intelligence involved in adapting.
 Every day you wake up you're going to have to adapt to a whole new world.
 Everything has changed while you were asleep.
 And the process of breathing, of your heart beating, it all is cognitive.
 And so you have to listen to yourself while listening to things you're understanding.
 Otherwise you will mistake what's happening in yourself for what exists in the world.